williamvds/uni/osc/lectures.md

   - Max wait time is `N` tracks at center, `2N` tracks at edges

 ### C-SCAN (Circular SCAN)
 - Once the edge of the disk is reached, requests at the other end have been waiting the longest
 - When reversing, C-SCAN does not handle requests, returning to where it began
 - Only handles requests in one direction
 - __Pros__: fairer, equalises response times across disk

 ### Look-SCAN
 - Moves head to the last cylinder __of the first/last__ request instead of simply to the edges
+- __Pro__: Reduces head movement and thus latency
 - __Con__: Seeks are cylinder by cylinder - each containing multiple tracks
   - The arm may _stick_ to a cylinder

 ### N-step-SCAN
 - Only services a limited number of requests every sweep
+- __Pro__: Reduces delay until a request is processed

 ### Observations and notes
 - Look-SCAN and variations are reasonable choices for algorithms
 - Performance of each algorithm is dependent on the load of the disk
   - If only one request is received at a time, FCFS will perform as well as any other
 - __Optimal__ algorithms are difficult to achieve if requests arrive over time

 - Controlling disk scheduling in Unix/Linux